Japanese Calendars, Taming My #WritersLife (& More)

 ● Twitter’s #5amWritersClub: This predawn daily riser knows: when the toes get ta tappin’, ain’t no more nappin’.
 My body’s natural rhythm awakens me between 4-4:15a.m.
 The ensuing fight involves leaving the cozy covers.
 As my peepers rotate to the open position, I instruct Alexa to play a specific Motown-era tune, selected as part of the previous day’s Evening Routine.
 Because the tune guarantees a fun start to my day, I share it with club members from around the world, each joining me in a 5a.m. hour of focused writing.

 I insert the tune—song title with name of artist—as the first item under the date-numbered rows.

 By the way, if Mr. Inner Critic pops up later that day intent on harassing me, I mentally sing that song, in repeat fashion, until I chase his sorry a$$ right back to Hades.

 ● Book in focus: Writing a book involves nitty gritty work likely to chase away all but the most determined.
 Outlining.
 Brainstorming.
 Research.
-Reading competing books and studying associated reader comments—markers for improving my approach.
+Oh my!
+Reading competing books and studying associated reader comments gift markers for improving my approach, pre-publication.
 All this and more form the #WritersLife as it pertains to crafting/drafting a book.
 Related notes litter this view, pinpointing nuances of various chapter segments on the drawing board for the week.

 ● Specific items to investigate: These entries may concern the blog, some other aspect of social media, or a late-breaking idea for a new article/book.
 The memory nudges remind me to dig into a certain subject.
 When I do so, I simply checkmark the related hand-drawn checkbox, knowing the details can be found in the companion Daily page.